This post may contain affiliate links. Please read my disclosure and privacy policy.

 Line a large baking sheet with parchment paper, then use a cookie scoop or tablespoon to scoop the dough onto the lined pan.
 Keep the cookie dough mounds 2 inches apart, to allow for spreading.

 Bake the lactation cookies for 8 to 10 minutes, or until they spread and start to turn lightly golden around the edges.
-Let them cool on the pan for at least 15 minutes, to let them firm up even more.
+Let them cool on the pan for at least 15 minutes, allowing them to firm up even more.

-You can most likely use all purpose or whole wheat flour with similar results in this recipe, or buckwheat flour is a great gluten-free option.
-Keep in mind that this recipe calls for oat flour as a way to get more oats into the recipe, since they may help with milk supply.
+- Can I use a different flour?
+You can most likely use all-purpose or whole wheat flour with similar results in this recipe, or buckwheat flour is a great gluten-free option.
+Keep in mind that this recipe calls for oat flour as a way to incorporate more oats into the recipe, as they may help support milk supply.

-Using a granulated sugar is important to give the cookies a chewy texture.
-If you use white sugar or brown sugar instead, the cookies will be sweeter than intended, so feel free to experiment with cutting back on the sugar in that case.
-(This might alo affect the texture, though.)
+- Can I use a different sugar?
+Using granulated sugar is crucial to achieve a chewy texture in the cookies.
+If you use white sugar or brown sugar instead, the cookies will be sweeter than intended.
+In that case, feel free to experiment with cutting back on the sugar.
+(This might also affect the texture, though.)

-If you don’t have brewer’s yeast on hand (or you can’t get past the flavor), you can replace it with 3 extra tablespoons of oat flour, or try using nutritional yeast, instead.
-It is speculated that brewer’s yeast works as a galactagogue because it helps boost nutrition, by boosting b vitamins and chromium, but you can find those in nutritional yeast, too.
+- Do I have to use brewer’s yeast?
+If you don’t have brewer’s yeast on hand (or you can’t get past the flavor), you can replace it with three extra tablespoons of oat flour, or try using nutritional yeast instead.
+It is speculated that brewer’s yeast works as a galactagogue because it helps boost nutrition by boosting B vitamins and chromium, but you can find those in nutritional yeast, too.

 Ingredients